fafhrd91/memphis-dev/memphis.storage/memphis/storage/README.txt

 in ZCA way.
 Data component consists with three primitives - schemas, behaviors, relations.

+  This three primitives are composed by `Item` object.
+But item itself doesn't provide any functionality.
+This item is nothing more than point of composition of actual data and implementation.
+Item just provides api for composing data and behaviors, as `applySchema`, `applyBehavior`.

-  Schema is besicly sqlalchemy table with additional infomration.
+  Schema is besicly sqlalchemy table with additional information.
 But schema defined as zope interface with zope schema fields, each field defines column in table. its possible to use any model with memphis storage, there is only one restriction, it should have oid foring key to items table.
 Actual record in db table is called datasheet.
+Also it possible to create custom mapper from schema field to table columns, for example wysiwyg field can be stored in two columns
+- `text` and `text format`.
+Also schemas are used for CRUD forms and for data introspection.

-  Behavior is actual python code that do somthing, it is stateless, but it can uses schemas and relations to store additional information.
+  Behavior is actual python code that do something, it is stateless, but it can uses schemas and relations to store additional information.

   Relations is just many to many relations between any data components.